Showing posts with label Progressives. Show all posts

 I’ll say hello to the guys for you and I’ll be thinking about you this evening.

 When Progressives argue in favor of entitlement programs, they'll sometimes cite Social Security (under-funded as it is) to bolster their case.
 They'll ask, “Well do you think Social Security is a Socialist program too?”
-They actually think it’s a great gotcha question for fiscal conservatives.

 "I don’t trust you because of your history.
 Not only do you choke economic growth with your tax and spending policies, but your programs fail and are fraught with waste, fraud and abuse."